Our dedicated article gives more information on the IAB TCF version 2 and the migration calendar.

 The "stub" is a small piece of code included in the Embed code.
 The "stub" tells vendors that a CMP is present on the page and that they should wait for a consent status from the user.

-As the "stub" has changed with the TCF v2, you will need to update the Embed code on your website.
+As the "stub" has changed with the TCF v2 you need to update the Embed code on your website: